 We also asked Instructional Coordinators what did they major in college or university and here are the top 5 most popular majors that came up.

 |Educational or Instructional Technology|

 Most employers, particularly public schools, require instructional coordinators to have a master’s degree, typically in education or curriculum and instruction.
 Some instructional coordinators have a degree in the field they plan to specialize in, such as math or history.

-Interested in becoming An Instructional Coordinator?
+Interested in becoming ?
 Find the right schools that can help you to become one.
 You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.

 Questions to ask the university or college:

 - How many students are in the program?

 - How many faculty members do you have?
 Do they hold the right credentials?

 - Does your school hold career fairs or other on-campus events with employers?
 How many employers typically attend?

 - How many of your students have at least one internship by graduation?